ramajd/riverraid/README.md

 # River Raid
-My attempt to implement the River-Raid retro game by myself using rust. based on what di before by [Jadi](https://github.com/jadijadi/riverraidrust).
+My attempt to implement the River-Raid retro game by myself using rust. inspired from what did before by [Jadi](https://github.com/jadijadi/riverraidrust).